Croc (2000 video game): Reception

-2025 Re-release
+2025 re-release

 In a video posted on YouTube on October 29, 2024, Argonaut Games stated that while the game wouldn't be included with the 2025 remaster of "Croc: Legend of the Gobbos," it would have plans for the title to celebrate its 25th anniversary later that year.

-On 6 June 2025, Argonaut officially announced that the game would be re-released both digitally and as a physical cartridge later in the year.
-This re-release will see some quality-of-life improvements, including a battery-based save feature and a revised control scheme.
+On 6 June 2025, Argonaut officially announced that the game would be re-released both digitally and as a physical cartridge later in the year through publisher ModRetro.
+The re-release includes quality-of-life improvements, including a save feature and a revised control scheme.
+It was released in December 2025.